Shapes to Sound: Understand & Transform Your Guitar Playing ZOOM Classes

 Whether you’ve hit a plateau or simply want to understand the “why” behind what you play, From Shapes to Sound provides the structure and insight to help you break through barriers and reconnect with your musical curiosity.

-PDF handouts will be provided before each class, and every session will include open Q&A time for discussion, troubleshooting, and sharing ideas.
+PDF handouts will be provided before each class, and every session will include open Q&A time for discussion and sharing ideas.

 Course Focus